SarahAndyshak/pizza-parlor/README.md

 Test 1: "It should assign a topping selection to the pizzaOrder object."
 Code: let pizzaOrder = let pizzaOrder = new PizzaOrder("none");
 Expected Outcome: PizzaOrder {topping: "none", size: undefined}
 Actual outcome: works if you assign the value with the new PizzaOrder object, need a way to populate the value.

+Test 2: "It should return the selected topping of the pizzaOrder object."
+Code: let pizzaOrder = let pizzaOrder = new PizzaOrder("pepperoni");
+pizzaOrder.selectTopping():
+Expected outcome: PizzaOrder {topping: "pepperoni", size: undefined}
+Actual outcome: test fails, function still returns "none." for topping.